Diamonds and Pearls (song): Retrospective response

 In a 2016 retrospective review, Patrick Corcoran from Albumism stated that the song's "fairy tale fanfares, sizeable doses of pomp and the delicious interplay between Gaines' and Prince's voices serve up an undeniably touching ballad that delicately and deftly walks the line between sweet and saccharine."
 Stephen Thomas Erlewine from AllMusic called it a "drippy mainstream ballad" and a "terrific" pop single.
 Mike Diver for the BBC in 2010 described it as a "brilliant ballad" in his 2010 review.
 In 2016, Jeff Weiss from Pitchfork said it's a "twinkling locket-pop ballad", and "one of those songs they'll play at weddings until we stop using diamond engagement rings and the ocean runs out of pearls."
 He added, "It's Prince at his best".
 In Rolling Stones ranking of "25 Essential Prince Songs" in 2020, an editor described it as a "sultry ballad", that "intricately wedded the singer's love of glitz and glamour with a distinct, ever-evolving pop-R&B sensibility."

 Chart performance

-"Diamonds and Pearls" peaked at number three on the US Billboard Hot 100 chart and number one on the Billboard Hot R&B Singles chart.
+"Diamonds and Pearls" peaked at numbers one and three on the US Cash Box Top 100 and Billboard Hot 100, and number one on the Billboard Hot R&B Singles chart.
 In Europe, it was a top-10 hit in Switzerland while entering the top 20 in Austria, Belgium, France, the Netherlands, and Sweden.
 In the United Kingdom, it peaked at number 25 on the UK Singles Chart, while in Europe, it reached number 29 on the Eurochart Hot 100.
 In Australia and New Zealand, the single peaked at numbers 13 and eight, respectively.